public-assembly/assembly-press/README.md

 ### General
-- Prob want to add in generic multi call stuff to allow for more complex contract set up ability
+- Prob want to add in generic multi call stuff to allow for more complex contract set up ability -- Review for gas optimizations all over the place.
-- Should we take out a lot of the functions in the ERC721Press + ERC1155Press interfaces to make them more flexible?
--- Already removed canUpgrade from being an external logic check on both 721/1155 press impls, should same be done for canTransfer as well?
-Seems safer + simpler to lean on onlyOwner for those two functions (upgrade + transfer)
--- Review for gas optimizations all over the place.
 Ex: removal of unnecessary value != 0 checks -- For ERC721Press/ERC1155Press, all edit/update functions should be accessible by owner/permitted actors via external logic, EXCEPT for upgrade/transfer which should just be onlyOwner